Albert Bourla: Career

 He was promoted to chief executive officer in October 2018, effective January 1, 2019, succeeding Ian Read, his mentor.
+In an announcement shortly after taking the role, Bourla explained that Pfizer would focus on scientific and pharmaceutical innovation, divesting from non-core businesses and increasing research spending.

 In February 2019, Bourla was one of seven CEOs in the pharmaceutical industry who participated in a hearing on prescription drug prices in the United States with the United States Senate Committee on Finance.

 In January 2020, Bourla assumed the additional post of executive chairman, upon the retirement of Ian Read.
+Bourla received $21 million in compensation from Pfizer in 2020.

 In 2020, Bourla pushed Pfizer employees for the fast development of a COVID-19 vaccine in partnership with German company BioNTech, making sure it is safe and effective.
 He told his team that "financial returns should not drive any decisions" with regards to the vaccine.
 He took the risk of producing the Pfizer–BioNTech COVID-19 vaccine before approval from the Food and Drug Administration so that it would be ready to ship immediately upon approval.
-However his strategy of pricing during the pandemic has been called "war profiteering" by former CDC chief Tom Frieden.
+During the COVID-19 pandemic, Pfizer's pricing strategy was called "war profiteering" by former CDC chief Tom Frieden.

-Following an interview with the BBC in December 2021 in which Bourla praised vaccination of children, the British Medical ethics Authority determined that Pfizer violated the ethical code by misleading the public, making unsubstantiated claims, and by failing to present information in a factual and balanced way.
+In December 2021, the UK's Prescription Medicines Code of Practice Authority found that comments Bourla made to the BBC on vaccinating children aged 5 to 11 breached the pharmaceutical advertising code, though it overturned the more serious findings on the appeal.

+In July 2022, Bourla restructured Pfizer by selling its stake in its consumer health care business, Haleon, during his tenure as CEO.

+On March 8, 2022, Bourla authored Moonshot:Inside Pfizer's Nine-Month Race to Make the Impossible Possible, a book detailing Pfizer's role during the 2020 pandemic in developing the first COVID-19 vaccine.
+Moonshot was published by HarperCollins.